wjdenny/wjdenny.github.io/content/@2008kampstra_beanplot.md

 ---
-tags: "🕮"
+tags:
+  - 🕮
+aliases:
-alias: "Beanplot; A Boxplot Alternative for Visual Comparison of Distributions"
+  - Beanplot; A Boxplot Alternative for Visual Comparison of Distributions
-draft: false
+draft: true
 ---
 # Beanplot; A Boxplot Alternative for Visual Comparison of Distributions
 [[Peter Kampstra]] wrote this article for [[Journal of Statistical Software]].